 \section{Proposed Methodology}

-In this section, we first describe the proposed methodology for the case of continuous variables.
-Subsequently, we will consider integer variables and highlight a proximity result for continuous and integer solutions.
+In this section, we first describe the proposed methodology for the case of continuous variables, and then move on to the case with integer variables.
 We assume that $a_i \leq b_i$ for $i \in \{1,\dots,n\}$, otherwise the problem is trivially infeasible.
 We will use boldface notation for vectors and normal font for scalars.
 Let $\mathbf{e}^s$ be the unit vector such that $e_s = 1$ and $e_i = 0$ for $i \neq s$.